Helping millions of people navigate the world of technology.

 Fix One Drive Cant Delete Folder on Windows 10 5

 The Files on Demand feature allows you to store files in the cloud and access all that data on your computer without downloading it.
 This saves valuable space on your HDD/SSD.
-However, enabling/disabling the feature once can also help fix the folder deletion issue.
+You can use this to remove offline files on your PC.

-Step 1: Right-click on the OneDrive icon in the Taskbar and select Settings under Help & Settings.
+Step 1: Right-click on the OneDrive icon in the Taskbar and select Settings.

 Is the folder still syncing?
 Maybe that’s why you can’t delete the folder because it is under process.

-Right-click on the OneDrive icon in the Taskbar and select the Pause syncing option.
-Then select a time duration for which you want to stop OneDrive sync.
+Step 1: Right-click on the OneDrive icon in the Taskbar and select the Pause syncing option.
+Then, select a time duration for which you want to stop OneDrive sync.

-Step 1: Press Windows key+R to open the Run prompt and type the command below.
+Step 1: Press the Windows key+R to open the Run prompt and type the command below.

 %localappdata%\Microsoft\OneDrive\onedrive.exe /reset